 Vaping is the act of inhaling a water vapor through a vaporizer, sometimes called a vape pen or electronic cigarette (e-cigarette).
 These are battery-powered devices that are usually shaped like a pen or tobacco cigarette.
-A cartridge inside holds a liquid, usually containing nicotine or hash oil, along with other chemicals like artificial flavors.
-A heating element warms up the liquid until it becomes an aerosol vapor, and users inhale the vapor and exhale a puff of fog or steam that looks like smoke but isn’t.
+A cartridge, or pod, inside holds a liquid, usually containing nicotine or hash oil, along with other chemicals like artificial, or manmade, flavors.
+A heating element warms up the liquid until it becomes a vapor, and users inhale the vapor and exhale a puff of fog or steam that looks like smoke but isn’t.

 Vaping has also become an increasingly popular way to ingest THC, the active compound in marijuana or pot.
 Marijuana is dissolved in butane and other chemicals to create hash oil, which can be heated in vape pens.

-A common misconception about vaping is that it’s safe, because you’re not inhaling smoke.
-While the absence of smoke does make vaping less dangerous than smoking marijuana or traditional tobacco cigarettes, vaping isn’t considered safe or risk-free by the Food and Drug Administration (FDA).
+A common misunderstanding about vaping is that it’s safe, because you’re not inhaling smoke.
+While the absence of smoke does make vaping less dangerous than smoking marijuana or traditional tobacco cigarettes, vaping isn’t considered safe or risk-free by the Food and Drug Administration.

 Vaping nicknames include: Mrs. Puff, Darth Vaper, Puff Daddy, lil juulzi vert, Juul Juul Siwa, Juulia, mods, tanks and juice.
-And the dispensers can resemble a pen, USB stick or similar item.
+The dispensers can resemble a pen, USB stick or similar item.